haskell/security-advisories/PROCESS.md

 >   http://creativecommons.org/licenses/by/3.0/legalcode
 > Original version: https://opendev.org/openstack/ossa/src/branch/master/doc/source/vmt-process.rst

-The Haskell Security Response Team (HSRT) is responsible for coordinating the progressive disclosure of a vulnerability.
+The HSRT coordinates responsible disclosure of security vulnerabilities in the Haskell ecosystem and help Haskell users have an accurate and timely assessment of risks.

 Members of the team are independent and security-minded folks who ensure that vulnerabilities are dealt with in a timely manner and that